How to Beat the 2026 Crowds at Washington, DC’s Cherry Blossoms

 Bloomaroo at The Wharf

-This free festival will take place on March 23rd from from 2pm-9pm.
-There will be a full lineup of music, activities and experiences throughout the day including cherry blossom-themed drinks and cocktails and a fireworks show at 8:30pm.
+This free festival will take place on March 28th, 2026 from 2pm-9pm.
+There will be a full lineup of music, activities, and experiences throughout the day, including cherry blossom-themed drinks and cocktails and a fireworks show at 8:30 PM.
 View the full schedule here.

 Artechouse

-Artechouse, a unique and immersive digital art museum, celebrates cherry blossom season with an experiential springtime exhibit each year.
-Last year’s was called PIXELBLOOM: Timeless Butterflies, and we found it to be the perfect combination of whimsical and trippy.
-Tickets start at $20 for locals, and themed drinks are available for purchase at the venue’s Extended Reality (XR) Bar.
-Date night anyone?
+Artechouse, a unique and immersive digital art museum, typically celebrates cherry blossom season with an experiential springtime exhibit each year.
+These photos are from PIXELBLOOM: Timeless Butterflies, an exhibition that we found to be the perfect combination of whimsical and trippy.
+In the past, tickets have started at $20 for locals, and themed drinks have always been available for purchase at the venue’s Extended Reality (XR) Bar.
+Date night, anyone?
+Note: Artechouse will be reopening in 2026, but may not be open for cherry blossom season this year.

-We hope that this list were helpful for those of you, who like us, love cherry blossom season, but want to avoid the masses at all costs.
+We hope that this list was helpful for those of you who, like us, love cherry blossom season but want to avoid the masses at all costs.
 If you have any other recommendations for experiencing the blooms but not the crowds, let us know in the comments!

-One last note, while you are on your blossom peeping adventures, never climb the trees or pick the flowers.
-Practicing Leave No Trace is so important to preserve our natural spaces//treasures… the cherry blossoms are no exception.
+One last note, while you are on your blossom peeping adventures, never climb or shake the trees or pick the flowers.
+Practicing Leave No Trace is so important to preserve our natural spaces/treasures… the cherry blossoms are no exception.

 always exploring, seth and aleah